GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

 # CCLiquidRouter Contract Documentation

 ## Overview
 The `CCLiquidRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using `ICCLiquidity` for liquid settlement.
 It inherits from `CCLiquidPartial`, which extends `CCMainPartial`, and integrates with `ICCListing`, `ICCLiquidity`, `IERC20`, and `IUniswapV2Pair` for token operations and reserve data.
 It uses `ReentrancyGuard` (including `Ownable`) for security.
 The contract handles liquid settlement via `settleBuyLiquid` and `settleSellLiquid`, ensuring price impact stays within order bounds.
 State variables are hidden, accessed via view functions, and decimal precision is maintained.
-It avoids reserved keywords, uses explicit casting, and ensures graceful degradation with revert reasons.
-Transfers involve two calls: `ICCListing.transactToken` or `transactNative` to transfer principal to the liquidity contract, and `ICCLiquidity.transactToken` or `transactNative` to transfer settlement amounts to the recipient.
+It avoids reserved keywords, uses explicit casting, and ensures graceful degradation with events for minor issues (e.g., no pending orders, price out of bounds, insufficient balance).

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.10 (updated 2025-08-18)
+**Version:** 0.0.11 (updated 2025-08-19)

 **Inheritance Tree:** `CCLiquidRouter` → `CCLiquidPartial` → `CCMainPartial`

-**Compatibility:** CCListingTemplate.sol (v0.1.8), ICCLiquidity.sol (v0.0.4), CCMainPartial.sol (v0.0.14), CCLiquidPartial.sol (v0.0.14), CCLiquidityRouter.sol (v0.0.25), CCLiquidityTemplate.sol (v0.1.1).
+**Compatibility:** CCListingTemplate.sol (v0.1.8), ICCLiquidity.sol (v0.0.4), CCMainPartial.sol (v0.0.14), CCLiquidPartial.sol (v0.0.15), CCLiquidityRouter.sol (v0.0.27), CCLiquidityTemplate.sol (v0.1.1).

 ## Mappings
 - None defined in `CCLiquidRouter`.
 Uses `ICCListing` view functions (`pendingBuyOrdersView`, `pendingSellOrdersView`) for order tracking.